-Internally the X1205 contains an address counter that maintains the address of the last word read incremented by one.
+Internally the X1227 contains an address counter that maintains the address of the last word read incremented by one.
 Therefore, if the last read was to address n, the next read operation would access data from address n+1.
-Upon receipt of the Slave Address Byte with the R/W bit set to one, the X1205 issues an acknowledge, then transmits eight data bits.
+On power-up, the sixteen bit address is initialized to 0h.
+In this way, a current address read immediately after the power-on reset can download the entire contents of memory starting at the first location.
+Upon receipt of the Slave Address Byte with the R/\overline{W} bit set to one, the X1227 issues an acknowledge, then transmits eight data bits.
 The master terminates the read operation by not responding with an acknowledge during the ninth clock and issuing a stop condition.
-Refer to Figure 9 for the address, acknowledge, and data transfer sequence.
+Refer to Figure 15 for the address, acknowledge, and data transfer sequence.